Obstructive Lung Diseases Overview Practice Questions

 Remain inside with windows closed, no pets, air purifiers, dust, and avoid all known triggers.

-17. What are two characteristics of Asthma?
+17. What are two characteristics of asthma?

 Airway inflammation and increased mucus production.

-18. What are two characteristics of Bronchiectasis?
+18. What are two characteristics of bronchiectasis?

-Excessive purulent sputum, and irreversible dilatation of the bronchi.
+Excessive purulent sputum and irreversible dilatation of the bronchi.

-19. What are two characteristics of Chronic Bronchitis?
+19. What are two characteristics of chronic bronchitis?

-20. What are two characteristics of Cystic Fibrosis?
+20. What are two characteristics of cystic fibrosis?

-Genetic; high salt content in sweat.
+It’s a genetic condition and it causes high salt content in sweat.

-21. What are two characteristics of Emphysema?
+21. What are two characteristics of emphysema?

 22. How do you optimize lung function for COPD?